 It’s important to know your policy inside and out so you can be fully protected.
-If you’re not sure what your policy covers or you’re not sure what coverage your home needs, talk to an insurance agent.
+If you’re not sure what your policy covers or you’re not sure what coverage your home needs, one of our insurance advisors can walk you through your policy language and coverage needs.
+Just call us at (855) 244-7671.
 You may also need to consider add-on or umbrella policies for full protection.

 4. Poor customer service

 Is your insurance company hard to reach?
 Do they provide you with fast and immediate service?
 Does an assessor check out your claim in a timely manner?
 Are they willing to work with you to find the best coverage at the lowest premium?
 Do they offer a personal claims service with human agents?
 Do they have a 24/7 claims process in case something happens in the middle of the night?